-So most people have only partial understanding of their tools.

-It's also why most people think Monopoly is a long, tortuous game that never ends.
+Most people have only partial understanding of their tools.
+This is why most people think Monopoly is a long, tortuous game that never ends.

 Because people don't play by the rules.
 When people actually read the instructions and play by the letter, the game actually goes pretty quickly.